tejakiran003/infys_event_management/README.md

 ---

 ## 📝 **Description**

-This project simplifies event management by allowing users to view and book events dynamically while providing an admin panel for managing events efficiently.
+This project developed under infosys springboard internship and it  simplifies event management by allowing users to view and book events dynamically while providing an admin panel for managing events efficiently.

 ---